Harvard Crimson baseball: 19th century

 Along with rowing, baseball was popular at Harvard in the late 19th century.
 A newspaper review of the 1871 book Four Years at Yale says that the book includes "interesting accounts of the sports common in colleges, especially baseball and rowing, and the principal matches which have taken place between Harvard and Yale."
 An 1884 edition of the Washington Bee reprinted a Lowell Courier humor section piece that reads, "Sixty Harvard freshman have dropped their Latin, eighty their Greek and 100 their mathematics.
 None of them have dropped their baseball or their boating, however, and college culture is still safe."

 In a game against a semi-professional team from Lynn on April 12, 1877, Harvard catcher Jim Tyng became the first baseball player to use a catcher's mask.
 The mask was invented by another student, Frederick Thayer, and manufactured by a Cambridge tinsmith.
 Tyng later became the first Harvard player to appear in Major League Baseball when he played in a September 23, 1879, game for the Boston Red Caps.

 In the 1870s and 1880s, Harvard was a member of two loosely organized forerunners of the Ivy League.
 The Intercollegiate Base Ball Association, which it played in from 1879 to 1886, included Yale, Princeton, Dartmouth, Brown, and Amherst.
 The College Baseball League, which it played in from 1887 to 1889, featured Yale, Princeton, and Columbia.

 The school continued to field a varsity baseball team through the end of the 19th century.
 It played both fall and spring regular season games in its early years, but moved to a spring-only schedule after the 1885–1886 season.
 The program's highest 19th-century win total was 34, a mark it reached in both 1870 (34–9–1) and 1892 (34–5).
 Through the end of the 1899 season, the program played without a head coach and was instead led by its captains.

 Two important changes to the program occurred near the end of the 19th century– at the start of the 1898 season, Harvard began playing home games at Soldier's Field, and at the start of the 1900 season, it hired E. H. Nichols as its first head coach.

 Pre-World War II

 The program went .500 or better in 15 of the 17 seasons from 1900 to 1916.
 Its highest win total in that stretch, 23, came in 1915 under head coach Percy Haughton.
 Two head coaches served four-season tenures during the time period.
-L. P. Pieper coached from 1907 to 1910; the program's two losing records in this time period came under him.
+Louis Pieper coached from 1907 to 1910; the program's two losing records in this time period came under him.
 Frank Sexton also coached for four seasons (1911–1914); the program had a winning record in each.